isomerpages/moe-westwoodpri/_cca/Clubs & Societies/Infocomm Technology (Computing).md

 ### **Infocomm Technology (Computing)**
 #### **Note: For 2024, CCA has been merged with Design and Innovation**
 #### **Brief Description of CCA**
 Infocomm Technology (Computing) pupils are given opportunities to explore, learn and work on projects using the ICT skills taught during the CCA session.
-On top of that, pupils will also act as student ambassadors of Cyber Wellness, advocating safe and responsible use of the Internet.
+On top of that, pupils will also act as student ambassadors of Cyber Wellness, advocating safe and responsible use of the Internet.<br>

+Note: For 2024, CCA has been merged with Design and Innovation

 #### **CCA Objectives**
 Infocomm Technology pupils will: